-Reports to: Director of Sports Medicine
+Reports to: Assistant Athletics Director for Sports Medicine

 - Responsible to act within the scope of practice of a NATA-BOC Certified Athletic Trainer.